 PROCEDURES PEOPLE Were the relevant procedures followed?
+If not, is there a reasonable explanation for this?
+Were the timescales appropriate?
+Do the current procedures provide adequate information about what to do?
+If appropriate, was a referral made to Disclosure Scotland as required in law?
 Were the right people involved?

-- If not, is there a reasonable explanation for this? - Were the timescales appropriate? - Do the current procedures provide adequate information about what to do? - If appropriate, was a referral made to Disclosure Scotland as required in law?

-- Were the views of the child/family obtained? - Were those involved aware of the procedures? - Had the people involved been trained? - Where appropriate, were external organisations involved; for example, the police or governing body of sport?

-OUTCOMES

-- Was the outcome appropriate in the case? - If not, why not? - Is there a need to take further action in this case; for example, referring the case to police/social work? - Were the right people told the right things about the outcome?
+Were the views of the child/family obtained?
+Were those involved aware of the procedures?
+Had the people involved been trained?
+Where appropriate, were external organisations involved; for example, the police or governing body of sport?
+OUTCOMES RECORDING Was the outcome appropriate in the case?
+If not, why not?
+Is there a need to take further action in this case; for example, referring the case to police/social work?
+Were the right people told the right things about the outcome?
+Were records kept?
+Is the quality of the information recorded satisfactory?
+Can the forms be improved?

-RECORDING

-- Were records kept?

-- Is the quality of the information recorded satisfactory?

-- Can the forms be improved?

-(This list is not exhaustive)